+Under this strategic partnership, CSIRO and NSF are supporting several initiatives involving organisations from both nations.
 One of these initiatives is the Collaboration Opportunities in Responsible and Equitable AI.
-This initiative will fund joint projects involving Australian and US based researchers which aim to:
+This initiative funds joint projects involving Australian and US based researchers which aim to:

 - Accelerate ground-breakingresearch in responsible and equitable AI.

 - Undertake AI research that will support the progress of one or more of CSIRO’s Missions.

 - Strengthen bilateral partnerships and collaboration between Australian and US research teams and organisations.

 - Reduce some of the barriers currently faced by researchers in working internationally by supporting focused, collaborative projects.